openshift-labs/cloud-native-katacoda/scenarios/fault-tolerance/04-autoscale-define.md

 on the deployment config) to cope with the load.

-Depending on the resources available on the OpenShift cluster, the pod might scale to fewer than 5 pods. to handle the extra load.
-You can increase the load by specifying a higher number of concurrent requests `-c80` flag.
+Depending on the resources available on the OpenShift cluster, the pod might scale to fewer than 5 pods to handle the extra load.
+You can generate more load load by specifying a higher number of concurrent requests `-c80` flag.
+Just make sure to remove the existing `web-load` job first (see if you can find out how!).

 ![Web UI Automatically Scaled](https://katacoda.com/openshift-roadshow/assets/fault-autoscale-web.png)